Child Employment and Children in Entertainment

 The charges for obtaining a Chaperone Licence, are as follows:

-• If you currently have an Enhanced Child Workforce DBS with Child Barred List on the DBS Update Service, ensure you have the DBS Certificate ready to upload.
-This must be the original certificate not the Update Service notification
+- If you currently have an Enhanced Child Workforce DBS with Child Barred List, registered on the Update Service, please ensure you have the current DBS Certificate ready to upload.
+Only the DBS Certificate is acceptable and not the Update Service notification.

 Examples of evidence required for DBS checks